How I used CBD to get off of benzos (Ativan, Xanax, and Valium)

 Let's translate this since it's so relevant to benzos.

-2-AG is a naturally occuring endocannabinoid...the most prevalent in the brain.
+2-AG is a naturally occurring endocannabinoid...the most prevalent in the brain.

 CBD boosted the GABA "potential" by up to 4 times.

 This "current" is a way of saying that a neuron is primed for action.

 The potency of CBD increased and efficacy preserved in binary α1/α2β2 receptors indicating that their effects do not involve the classic benzodiazepine site

 CBD doesn't act on the benzo sites of the GABA receptor!

 And to sum it up in terms of the effect on anxiety…